Ekansh236/Decision-Tree-for-Poisonous-Mushroom/README.md

 # Decision-Tree-for-Poisonous-Mushroom
-This project classifies mushrooms into either edible or poisonous mushrooms based on certain characteristics.
+This project classifies mushrooms into either edible or poisonous mushrooms based on certain characteristics using decision trees.